WHO WE ARE

 - Offer promise of helping to improve the lives of people and our communities.

-We expect academic researchers to seek opportunities to collaborate with community-based organizations and/or policymakers.
+We expect researchers to seek opportunities to collaborate with community-based organizations and/or policymakers.
 We are open to all fields of study and disciplines that address governance and democracy in the Los Angeles region.

 Planning grants are made for up to one year for up to $100,000.